saraogiraj94/node-customer-order/readme.md

 4 npm start

 Note**

-Before installing you need to have Nodejs and npm install.
+1 Before installing you need to have Nodejs and npm install.

+2 You can use the official docker image of mongodb and start that in docker container by using the command 'docker pull mongo'.

 --------------------------------------------------------